sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/overview.md

 - Purpose of Tyk streaming
 - Use cases of Tyk streaming
+    - Tyk can act as ETL
+    - Append information to event message from publisher
 - Streaming technologies that can integrate with Tyk
 - Current limitations
+- Dependencies